 The EPOS GTW 270 are an alright choice for office use.
 They do a good job of filtering out background chatter and leak very little audio, which means you can listen to content at high volumes without worrying about annoying people nearby.
 That said, their short continuous battery life may require you to put them back in their case to occasionally recharge, and they lack any sort of power-saving measures like an auto-off timer.

-The EPOS GTW 270 are suitable for wireless gaming as long as you don't mind the lack of mic compatibility via their USB-C dongle, though they offer full compatibility with devices that support the aptX-LL codec.
-Otherwise, they're a decent fit for wireless gaming thanks to their comfortable fit and well-balanced sound profile that can be adjusted via their companion software, though they do have short continuous battery life.
-Their Dolby 7.1 virtual surround sound feature should also provide a more immersive listening experience, though we don't currently test this function.
+The EPOS GTW 270 are fair for wireless gaming.
+Their USB dongle has somewhat low latency and supports audio and visual transmission, which is nice if you want to game with others.
+They're a decent fit for wireless gaming thanks to their comfortable fit and well-balanced sound profile that can be adjusted via their companion software, though they do have short continuous battery life.
+Their Dolby 7.1 virtual surround sound feature will provide a more immersive listening experience.

 The EPOS GTW 270 are wireless-only headphones and can't be used on a wired connection.